-(1838, 's-Hertogenbosch / Den Bosch - 1916, ibid.)
-Fruit still life with a glass.
-A skillfully organized composition consisting of apples and pears, a sliced apple and a walnut, with a square stone block.
-A green glass goblet with a fruit-laden branch immersed in it, scattered vine leaves in the foreground on the ground.
-Executed in the finely detailed style of the old masters, this work of art is a naturalistic piece from the small, well-known oeuvre of the artist, who specialized in still lifes with flowers and fruit, and likely learned the skill from her father Willem Verbeet (1801-1887).
-From 1854 to 1863, she exhibited several times in 's-Hertogenbosch, Amsterdam, The Hague, and Leeuwarden.
-Oil on mahogany panel.
-Signature and date: 1856.
+(1838, 's-Hertogenbosch / Den Bosch – 1916, ibid.)
+Fruit Still Life with a Glass.
+An expertly organized composition consisting of apples and pears, a sliced apple, and a walnut, with a square stone block.
+A green glass goblet holds a branch laden with fruit, with scattered fillet leaves in the foreground on the ground.
+Executed in the finely detailed style of the Old Masters, this artwork is a natural piece from the small, well-known oeuvre of the artist, who specialized in still lifes of flowers and fruits and likely learned her skill from her father, Willem Verbeet (1801–1887).
+Between 1854 and 1863, she exhibited several times in 's-Hertogenbosch, Amsterdam, The Hague, and Leeuwarden.
+Oil paint on a mahogany panel.
+Signed and dated: 1856.
 Dimensions: 39.5 cm x 31 cm.
 Framed.

 Montemezzo Antoni